cjhosken/NCCARenderFarmTools/README.md

 ## Using NCCARenderFarmToools

+The tool should be relatively straightforward to use.

+### User Interface

+//TODO

+### Your "Farm"

+//TODO

+### Projects and Jobs

+//TODO

+#### Preparing your Projects

+//TODO

+#### Submitting Projects and Jobs

+// TODO

+### Issues

+The app can be buggy at times, so do be patient.
+If you feel that It's slowing down or something unusual is happening.
+Try restarting.
+If it keeps happening, report a bug either through the UI or at https://github.com/cjhosken/NCCARenderFarmTools/issues.

+### Acessing the real farm

+If everything has fallen apart, and you need to access your farm.
+You can do so in linux.

+//TODO

+#### Reporting Bugs

+It's very important you report any bugs you face otherwise they likely will never get fixed.
+When you report a bug, try and assign a label to it.
+Do not create any new labels.

 ## Development

 This project is open source, which means anyone can participate in development!
 I hope that this tool will be passed along by students, and maintained by them while they're at University.

 If you wish to get involved with development, read [DEVEL.md](DEVEL.md)

 ## Contact